reiryuki/Tasker-Privileged-Magisk-Module/README.md

 # **Tasker Privileged**

 ## Description
-This module will allow all permissions of Tasker app with system privileged app permissions and change SE Linux to Permissive state to bring back the "Application Services" trigger and the "Set Light" action for Android Oreo and up.
+This module will allow all permissions of Tasker app with system privileged app permissions and change SE Linux to Permissive state to fix the "Application Services" trigger and the "Set Light" actions not working in Android Oreo and up.

 https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm